viviunn/SAM_Med2D/README.md

 [![GitHub Stars](https://img.shields.io/github/stars/OpenGVLab/SAM-Med2D.svg?style=social&label=Star&maxAge=60)](https://github.com/OpenGVLab/SAM-Med2D)🔥🔥🔥
 <!-- ## Description -->

-## Using SAM-Med2D for Prostate Segmentation
+## Using SAM-Med2D for Prostate Segmentation (Added Section)
+### Preprocessing Ground truth masks
+Use `SAM_Med2D/new scripts/preprocess_masks.py` to convert ground truth masks to binary masks.

+### Dataset Configuration and JSON Mappings
 Prepare train and test datasets according to the instructions below.
-Each training set requires an 'image2label_train.json' file.
-The test set requires a 'label2image_test.json' file.
-If using a validation set, prepare a 'label2image_val.json' file.
+- Training Set: Each training set requires an `image2label_train.json` file.
+- Test Set: The test set requires a `label2image_test.json` file.
+- Validation Set: If using a validation set, prepare a `label2image_val.json` file.
+Pre-existing JSON files sorted by ultrasound modalities can be found in `SAM_Med2D/image label mappings`.
+Use `SAM_Med2D/new scripts/generate_json_files.py` to create the JSON Mappings.

+### Prompt File Details for US Modalities
+The `SAM_Med2D/prompt files` directory contains essential prompt files for use with RFB and B-Mode ultrasound (US) modalities for both test and validation datasets.
+For prostate segmentation, we only used point prompts during testing and validation (not for training).
+The points were manually selected from the centre of the prostate.
+- B-mode and RF images require different prompts because of different spatial coordinates.
+The files corresponding to each modality are named 'bm' and 'rf', respectively.
+- `SAM_Med2D/prompt files/all_pt_rf.json` contains point prompts for all RF images (including the train set).
+This file can be used for RF, RFv2, and RFv3 datasets.
+Use this prompt file when working with RF data.
+- If splitting the dataset differently, point prompts must also be selected for the BM train set.
+- If using a different dataset, use `SAM_Med2D/new scripts/create_prompt_path.py` to generate a new prompt file.
+The box and point coordinates will need to be updated.

+### Modified Train and Test scripts
+The modified train script `SAM_Med2D/new scripts/train_copy.py` adds another parameter:
+- model_save_dir: Specifies the directory where the model will be saved.

+The modified test script `SAM_Med2D/new scripts/test_copy.py` prints the individual metrics for each image, calculates the standard deviation, and then writes this to a CSV file.

+### Visualizing predicted masks
+Use `SAM_Med2D/new scripts/overlay_mask.py` to visualize the predicted mask overlaid on the image.

+To summarize, we added three new directories:
+- `SAM_Med2D/new scripts`
+- `SAM_Med2D/prompt files`
+- `SAM_Med2D/image label mappings`

 ## 🌤️ Highlights
 - 🏆 Collected and curated the largest medical image segmentation dataset (4.6M images and 19.7M masks) to date for training models.